-Cognitive Linguistics & Quantitative Text Analysis Laboratory
+Cognitive Linguistics and Language Data Analysis Laboratory

-Linguistics is a field that aims to extract characteristics from language data actually used by people and to describe and explain the underlying mechanisms and patterns through models.
-However, it is not realistic to investigate every individual speaker one by one.
-Therefore, linguists analyze corpora―collections of language data that serve as samples―to clarify observable tendencies in language use.
-In our laboratory, we analyze differences in language use across age groups and communities, as well as differences in linguistic expression associated with psychological states, from both qualitative and quantitative perspectives.
-The corpora used in our research are constructed through methods such as text collection via Python-based API requests, small-scale questionnaire surveys involving people in familiar contexts, and large-scale surveys conducted in collaboration with survey companies.
-The resulting language and psychological data are processed mechanically using programming and software tools, and are analyzed and modeled using statistical methods.
-The results are then interpreted from linguistic and psychological perspectives in order to explain differences in language use and human cognition.
-Students in our laboratory are typically interested in modeling how differences in mental states and cognition are reflected in linguistic expression, or how linguistic expression influences society.
-For details of our main research themes, please refer to the section “Laboratory Close-Up” below.
+Linguistics is an academic field that seeks to extract features from data on language as it is actually used, and to describe and explain the mechanisms and tendencies underlying such language use in the form of models.
+However, it is not realistic to investigate every individual speaker comprehensively.
+Therefore, by analyzing collections of language data known as corpora, or samples, researchers aim to clarify tendencies in language use within the observable range, which can then provide insight into the broader population.
+In this laboratory, we analyze linguistic differences across age groups and communities, as well as differences in linguistic expression associated with psychological states, from both qualitative and quantitative perspectives.
+The corpora used in our research are created through various channels, including text collection via API requests using Python, small-scale questionnaire surveys of people close to us, and large-scale questionnaire surveys conducted through research companies.
+The linguistic and psychological data obtained through these methods are processed mechanically using programming and software, and then analyzed and modeled through statistical methods.
+The results are interpreted from qualitative perspectives in linguistics and psychology, with the aim of explaining differences in language use and human cognition.
+Many students in this laboratory are interested in modeling how movements of the human mind and differences in cognition are reflected in linguistic expression, or how linguistic expression influences society.
+For the main research topics, please see the “Laboratory Close-up” section below, which is updated regularly.

 - Faculty Name